Cleaning Service Invoice Template

 At this point, the cleaning professional or company should understand the average prices in the area and their typical cleaning times for a wide range of room types and homes.
 In general, there are three (3) pricing methods that are practiced in the industry.
 There is no one correct way to price a service – and as a cleaner gains experience these pricing methods and rates can be changed to match their experience.

 - Hourly – Charging an hourly rate is the most common method of pricing in the industry.
 To form prices using this method, take the average hourly rate that was calculated by the market research conducted in the first step.
 To be competitive in the area, charging a price slightly lower than this average rate is recommended.
 This price should not be too low, as it can infer to clients that the services provided are of poor quality, and can result in breaking even (or losing money) for certain clients.
-According to HouseKeeper.com, the average rates for a housekeeper are $20-$40.
+According to HouseKeeper.com, the average hourly rate for a housekeeper is $20.

 - Square Foot – To charge by the number of square feet, take the data that was recorded from the benchmarking conducted in the second (2nd) step and take the average times it took to complete a certain square footage.
 Create an average hourly rate (look at “Hourly” above), and attach that hourly rate to the number of square feet.